Stopping eviction for rent arrears

 If you rent from a housing association, they should also make you aware of how your council can help.

-You'll have a private residential tenancy if you rent from a private landlord or letting agent, and you moved in on or after 1 December 2017.
+You'll have this tenancy if you rent from a private landlord or letting agent, and you moved in on or after 1 December 2017.

-Your landlord can only use rent arrears as a ground for eviction if you’ve had any amount of rent arrears for at least 3 months in a row.
+Your landlord can use rent arrears as a ground for eviction if you’ve had any unpaid rent for at least 3 months in a row.

 They must give you a legal document called a notice to leave.
-It should say which eviction ground they’re using and the date when they can apply to the tribunal.
+This must give you at least 4 weeks notice before they can apply to the tribunal.

-An eviction notice may not be valid if it does not look like this.
+An eviction notice may not be valid if:

-You can only have these tenancy types if you rent from a private landlord or letting agent, and you moved in before 1 December 2017.
+You may have one of these tenancy types if you rent from a private landlord or letting agent, and you moved in before 1 December 2017.

 Your landlord must give you 2 notices: